Engineer-Afaq/nhs-controlled-drugs-engine/README.md

         if old_name in old_fields and new_name in canonical_fields:
             mapping[old_name] = new_name

-    # Your known renames (guarded so we don't map to non-existent canonical targets)
+    # known renames (guarded so we don't map to non-existent canonical targets)
     add("BNF_CHEMICAL_SUBSTANCE", "BNF_CHEMICAL_SUBSTANCE_CODE")
     add("CHEMICAL_SUBSTANCE_BNF_DESCR", "BNF_CHEMICAL_SUBSTANCE")  # only applies if canonical has this name